openebs-archive/openebs-docs/docs/bluegreen.md

 ## Problem statement

 Blue Green deployments are the preferred practice for live upgrades.
 Stateful applications need to be supported for this scenarios as well.
-Main issues are
+Stateful applications need to have the ability to write to a new copy of the data when

 - Upgrading storage involves all the stateful applications in the cluster
 - Very difficult to revert back to the original software version of the storage cluster